actualbudget/docs/docs/getting-started/tips-tricks.md

 ## Undo/Redo {#undo-redo}

 If you ever make a mistake, pressing <Key mod="cmd" k="z" /> will undo, and pressing <Key mod="cmd shift" k="z" /> will redo.
 Using the desktop app, this is an undo system that you can always rely on; any change can be undone and the UI will walk back in time.
 If you're using the web app, this is only good for the current session of the website.
-If you refresh, undo histsory is lost.
+If you refresh, undo history is lost.

 ## Keyboard Shortcuts